 William and Sandra Bennett Clinical Scholars Program Application

-The goal of the William and Sandra Bennett Clinical Scholars Program is to produce the next generation of clinician educators by supporting aspiring nephrology educators to conduct a project to advance all facets of nephrology education and teaching.
+The goal of the William and Sandra Bennett Clinical Scholars Program is to produce the next generation of clinician educators by allowing applicants to improve teaching skills through the acquisition of education tools and by supporting aspiring nephrology educators to conduct a project to advance all facets of nephrology education and teaching.

 Program and Project Expectations

-Additionally, recipients are encouraged to complete a formal (such as earning a master’s degree in medical education) or semiformal education (such as Stanford University School of Medicine’s Faculty Development Program for Clinical Teaching) during the ASN Foundation funded years.
+Additionally, recipients are expected to acquire teaching skills.
+For example, they are encouraged to complete a formal (such as earning a master’s degree in medical education) or semiformal education (such as Stanford University School of Medicine’s Faculty Development Program for Clinical Teaching) during the ASN Foundation funded years.

-To apply for the William and Sandra Bennett Clinical Scholars Program, a candidate:
+To apply for the William and Sandra Bennett Clinical Scholars Program, a candidate must:

 - Hold an MD, DO, PhD, or the equivalent degree.